toolness/pathfinder-unity-fun/README.md

 ## Quick start

-The project currently only works on Windows.
+The project currently only works on Windows, and it only supports Unity projects that use the OpenGL backend.

 ```
 git submodule init